 - 1. Emergency egress or escape routes and whether evacuation of the building is to be complete or, where approved, by selected floors or areas only. - 2.
-Procedures for employees who must remain to operate critical equipment before evacuating. - Procedures for accounting for employees and occupants after evacuation has been completed. - 4.
-Identification and assignment of personnel responsible for rescue or emergency medical aid. - 5.
-The preferred and any alternative means of notifying occupants of a fire or emergency. - 6.
-The preferred and any alternative means of reporting fires and other emergencies to the fire department or designated emergency response organization. - 7.
-Identification and assignment of personnel who can be contacted for further information or explanation of duties under the plan. - 8.
+Procedures for employees who must remain to operate critical equipment before evacuating. - 3.
+Procedures for assisted rescue for persons unable to use the general means of egress unassisted. - 4.
+Procedures for accounting for employees and occupants after evacuation has been completed. - 5.
+Identification and assignment of personnel responsible for rescue or emergency medical aid. - 6.
+The preferred and any alternative means of notifying occupants of a fire or emergency. - 7.
+The preferred and any alternative means of reporting fires and other emergencies to the fire department or designated emergency response organization. - 8.
+Identification and assignment of personnel who can be contacted for further information or explanation of duties under the plan. - 9.
 A description of the emergency voice/alarm communication system alert tone and preprogrammed voice messages, where provided.